8 common defense mechanisms

 Imagine you find yourself in a situation where you feel like a fish out of water.
 You feel uncomfortable and a bit anxious.
 You start to see that others are staring at you, with what you perceive as a critical, judgmental eye.
 They do not say anything or do anything that is objectively negative, but your insecurity about yourself causes you to “project” your feelings onto others.
 And the feelings may even become so intense that you caustically question, “What are you staring at?”

 With reaction formation, you are going beyond denial and behaving in the opposite way to which you think or feel.
 Typically, reaction formation is marked by a blatant display.
 For example, the man who preaches his disdain for homosexuality overtly may be a defense against confronting his own homosexual feelings.
 By casting stones at someone or something else, you are trying to take the pressure off yourself instead of directly dealing with the issue.

 In the simplest terms, rationalization occurs when you try to explain your bad behavior away.
 Consider, for example, that you have an irrationally angry reaction to a situation in front of someone you like and want to respect you.
 Then to try to justify your behavior, you blame someone else for provoking you.
 Even if that may be true, it is not the actual reason for your outburst, it’s an excuse.
 Rationalization is a particularly common mechanism for those with more sensitive egos.
 In most cases, this won’t actually help you to pass the blame or justify your behavior.
 Instead, the opposite effect will occur – those around you will view you as childish or egotistical if you’re unable to own your mistakes.

 Sublimation occurs when you transform your conflicted emotions, unmet desires or unacceptable impulses into productive outlets.
 It’s the situation where you have a stressful day at work, so you go on a long run to cool off.
 Or you have a fight with your partner, so turn to writing music.
 When used to handle a situation you cannot effectively do anything about, sublimation is actually a positive form of defense.
-But when used routinely to avoid addressing an issue that must be resolved to move forward, it can have a negative repercussions.
+But when used routinely to avoid addressing an issue that must be resolved to move forward, it can have negative repercussions.